jays-codes/event-driven-microservices-kafka/README.md

 - updated readme

 #### proj: kafka-commands
+- set --timeout option on producer to send message given timeout (ms)
+- file for commands for kafka-console-consumer.sh to consume messages from a specific topic
 - file for commands for kafka-console-producer.sh to create messages on a specific topic
 - file for commands related to kafka-topics.sh: create, delete, describe topic, list all topics
 - new proj folder for kafka commands